 The island state of Malta is located in the Mediterranean, 93 km from Sicily and 290 km from Africa.
 It consists of three main islands, Malta, Gozo and Comino.
 Malta is the largest island.
 Its rich history is inextricably linked to its strategic position as it occupied a key position in the domination of the Mediterranean.
 Malta has been a member of the EU since May 2004.
 The local currency is the Euro.
 Malta is officially a bi-lingual country and most residents speak English as well as Maltese, and understand other languages.

 After their victory against the Ottomans in 1565, the Knights of the Order of St John decided to build a new and splendid capital on what was until then a barren peninsula.
 The foundation stone was laid a year later in 1566 and Valletta was born.
 Beyond the majestic fortifications and fabulous palaces and churches lies a living city.
-Valletta, home to groundbreaking architecture, delicious cuisine and a thriving nightlife, has been declared European Capital of Culture 2018 and is a Unesco World Heritage site.
+Valletta, home to groundbreaking architecture, delicious cuisine and a thriving nightlife, was European Capital of Culture 2018 and is a Unesco World Heritage site.

 In keeping with the spirit of the location, 10 Strait Street is at once modern and functional, romantic and traditional.
 The property’s position in Valletta is excellent, one street parallel to Republic Street and a minute’s walk from Renzo Piano’s City Gate and Parliament building.
 There are numerous restaurants and well-stocked wine bars a stone’s throw away and many places of interest.